Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 #### `scripts`: `Object` **Optional**

 The scripts that run before special frontend events occur.
+If a list is provided to any of the fields, the scripts will be executed sequentially and in case one fails, the execution will be stopped.

 -   `deploy`: `string` | `string[]` **Optional**